enthusiastic-js/form-observer/docs/form-validity-observer/README.md

 form1.elements[0].dispatchEvent(new FocusEvent("focusout")); // Does nothing
 ```

-### Method: `FormValidityObserver.configure(name: string, errorMessages: `[`ValidationErrors<M>`](./types.md#validationerrorsm)`): void`
+### Method: `FormValidityObserver.configure<E>(name: string, errorMessages: `[`ValidationErrors<M, E>`](./types.md#validationerrorsm-e)`): void`

 Configures the error messages that will be displayed for a form field's validation constraints.
-If an error message is not configured for a validation constraint, then the browser's default error message for that constraint will be used instead.
+If an error message is not configured for a validation constraint, then the field's [`validationMessage`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/validationMessage) will be used instead.
+For [native form fields](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements), the browser automatically supplies a default `validationMessage` depending on the broken constraint.

-Note: If the field is _only_ using the browser's default error messages, it does _not_ need to be `configure`d.
+> Note: If the field is _only_ using the browser's default error messages, it does _not_ need to be `configure`d.

+The Form Element Type, `E`, represents the form field being configured.
+This type is inferred from the `errorMessages` configuration and defaults to a general [`ValidatableField`](./types.md#validatablefield).

 #### Parameters